About Susan & Backyard Permaculture.

 "Permaculture is a way of bringing together in a sensible system: ourselves and our communities, with whatever bit of land/space we are tending.
 It can be as small as a window with sprouts or as large as a farm or a bio-region.
 It can be in the city, the suburbs or in the country.

-Because Permaculture is so encompassing it is an impossibility to know about every aspect, my speciality is soils, soil health and the way the food we eat affects our health.
+Because Permaculture is so encompassing it is an impossibility to know about every aspect, my speciality is soils, soil health, growing food and the way the food we eat affects our health.